 St. Mary’s Responds to the Coronavirus Outbreak

 St. Mary’s Vestry and Clergy are working to balance caution with commitment—how do we best protect our most vulnerable parishioners, while continuing to be a welcoming and loving body of people who proclaim the Good News of Jesus through our care for the sick, poor and oppressed.
 Please note that as the situation is very fluid, and we are continuing to monitor information closely, following the recommended guidelines of the Diocese, CDC and health department, and adjusting as needed.
-We are committed to open and transparent communication with the parish, and we will continue to keep you updated.
-Please do check this page, as it will be updated as new decisions are made.

 - St. Mary’s Church is closed and all access codes are suspended.
 All in-person meetings and events at St. Mary’s are canceled until further notice, including Sunday School and adult forum, choir rehearsal, youth group, youth confirmation retreat, lay-led committee meetings, yoga, and bible studies and book clubs.
 Where possible, ministry leaders will schedule Zoom videoconference calls.